 - 1. Interviewing the student, other students, staff, parents/guardians or others regarding the subject(s) of the reported threat. - 2.
 Reviewing existing academic, health and disciplinary records and assignments, as appropriate, regarding the subject(s) of the report. - 3.
-Conducting searches of lockers, storage spaces, and other possessions on school property as applicable, in accordance with applicable law, regulations and Board policy.[25] - 4.
+Conducting searches of lockers, storage spaces, and other possessions on school property as applicable, in accordance with applicable law, regulations and Board policy.[21] - 4.
 Examining outside resources such as social media sites, in coordination with law enforcement, or contacting law enforcement, juvenile probation, or community agencies to request additional information about the subject(s) of the report, in accordance with law, regulations and Board policies. - 5.
-Where appropriate, convening the appropriate team to assess and/or address the situation that is the subject of the report, such as the Individualized Education Program

-(IEP) team, Section 504 Team, Behavior Support team, Student Assistance Program team, or others.[4][26][27][28][29][30]
+Where appropriate, convening the appropriate team to assess and/or address the situation that is the subject of the report, such as the Individualized Education Program (IEP) team, Section 504 Team, Behavior Support team, Student Assistance Program team, or others.[3]
+[22][23][24][25]

-The threat assessment team shall establish and implement procedures, in accordance with the district's Memorandum of Understanding, to address situations where the investigation of a reported threat shall be transferred to the appropriate law enforcement agency.[5][20]
+The threat assessment team shall establish and implement procedures, in accordance with the district's Memorandum of Understanding with each law enforcement agency having jurisdiction over school property, to address situations where the investigation of a reported threat shall be transferred to the appropriate law enforcement agency.